circleci/circleci-docs/jekyll/_docs/install-and-use-yarn.md

 When CircleCI detects a JavaScript project, certain commands (like `npm install` or `npm test`) might be run.
 To use Yarn instead of NPM, we override both the `dependencies` and `test` sections.

-## Note When Using Ubuntu 12.04
+## Ubuntu 12.04 Compatibility

-This doc was written with CircleCI's Ubuntu 14.04 image in mind.
-If you are using Ubuntu 12.04, a newer version of NodeJS needs to be specified in `circle.yml` in order for Yarn to work.
-This can be done with the following:
+This doc assumes you are using CircleCI's Ubuntu 14.04 image.
+If you are using Ubuntu 12.04, you will need to specify a newer version of NodeJS in `circle.yml`:

 ```
 machine: